Blood Cancer

 Having your scan

-A CT scanner is shaped like a doughnut standing on end.
-You lie on a bed that slides in and out of the doughnut as the scan is taken.
-As with an X-ray, it is completely painless.
+The CT scanner is shaped like a large, circular doughnut standing upright.
+You will lie on a bed that moves slowly in and out of the scanner as images are taken.
+The procedure is completely painless and typically takes less than 30 minutes.

 PET scan